View Raymond Murphy's Obituary on projo.com and share memories

 |

 Ray was born in Woonsocket, RI, the son of the late Raymond F. and Martha (Kirby) Murphy.
-He was a graduate of Cranwell Prepatory school, the College of the Holy Cross and Boston College Law School.
+He was a graduate of Cranwell Prepatory, the College of the Holy Cross and Boston College Law School.
 He served two years in the United States Coast Guard as a Yeoman 2nd Class.
-Ray spent most of his career as a CPA and consultant, and as managing partner of Murphy & Co. founded by his father in 1923, which he built into the largest independent accounting firm in Rhode Island.
+Ray spent most of his career as a CPA and consultant.
+He was the managing partner of Murphy & Co. founded by his father in 1923, which he built into the largest independent accounting firm in Rhode Island.
 He was also a senior partner of Sullivan & Co. and its successor firm Blum Shapiro.

 Golf was a lifetime passion of Ray's.
 Some of his happiest times were spent on the course with friends at Sankaty Head Golf Club and Newport Country Club.
 He played in Sankaty's member guest tournament for 50 years in a row and was a founder of an annual Sankaty golf tournament now named the Ray Murphy Fall Classic.